Skip to content

 Accessibility

-This research is led by Melissa Surgey as part of her PhD Fellowship.
+This research was led by Melissa Surgey as part of her MPhil.
 For more information about Melissa, please check our PhD Fellowships pages

 • How place is defined and perceived by different partners in health and care

-• What commissioning functions will be done where in the new system, and the rationale for this
+• What commissioning functions would be done where in the new system, and the rationale for this

 • The accountability mechanisms that underpin the relationships between system, place and neighbourhood

-The aim of the project is to review policy development and implementation to date, and provide recommendations for the future development of health and care commissioning.
+The aim of the project was to review policy development and implementation, and provide recommendations for the future development of health and care commissioning.

-Although ICSs and places have emerged out of a long history of collaborative working in many local health and care systems, as these new organisational forms take on statutory responsibilities the practicalities of how they will work reality must be further developed.
-This project builds on existing research into spatial organisation of healthcare, commissioning, and devolved health and care powers to fill a gap in research into these new partnerships.
+Although ICSs and places emerged out of a long history of collaborative working in many local health and care systems, as these new organisational forms took on statutory responsibilities, the practicalities of how they would work in reality needed to be further developed.
+This project built on existing research into spatial organisation of healthcare, commissioning, and devolved health and care powers to fill a gap in research into these new partnerships.

-This is a qualitative study consisting of ethnographic case studies of two ICSs and a sub-study of a place within each of these ICSs.
+This was a qualitative study consisting of ethnographic case studies of two ICSs and a sub-study of a place within each of these ICSs.

-Over 6 months, key meetings in the ICS and place governance infrastructure will be observed, this will be supplemented by an analysis of key strategic documents and meeting papers.
+Over 6 months, key meetings in the ICS and place governance infrastructure were observed, and this was supplemented by an analysis of key strategic documents and meeting papers.

-Interviews with national policy-makers and influencers have already been completedm the next step is to interview approximately 50 senior leaders from different health and care partners at system, place and neighbourhood level; these will be analysed using thematic analysis.
+Interviews with national policy-makers and influencers were completed, followed by interviewing senior leaders from different health and care partners at system, place and neighbourhood level.
+Interviews were analysed using thematic analysis.

 More information